YotsuhaMeru/nikuman-gacha/README.md

 # Nikuman gacha
 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-A cross-platform Discord bot that responds random steamed pork buns images.
+A cross-platform Discord bot that responds random images of steamed buns.

 Don't forget to add your secrets.